mauritssilvis/challenges/java/java-project-intellij/README.md

 ```

 To solve these warnings and be able to execute the project's code, configure the project JDK in IntelliJ IDEA's project settings.
-You can either select one of the listed JDKs or go for the Adoptium distribution of the Java Development Kit (JDK) by following the [Installation section](../java-project-cli/#111-installation) of [Setting up a Java project using the command line](../java-project-cli) and selecting that JDK.
+You can either select one of the listed JDKs or opt for the Adoptium distribution of the Java Development Kit (JDK) by following the [Installation section](../java-project-cli/#111-installation) of [Setting up a Java project using the command line](../java-project-cli) and selecting that JDK.

 ## License